cirocosta/estaleiro/docs/talk/README.md

-[Buildkit](https://github.com/moby/buildkit) comes with the same mindset as LLVM - provide a common infrastructure for building container image, separating the concerns of developing frontends from the backend infrastructure.
+[Buildkit](https://github.com/moby/buildkit) comes with the same mindset as LLVM - provide a common infrastructure for building container images, separating the concerns of developing frontends from the backend infrastructure.

-PS.: and now we're at a turning point where we can focus on the innovation where it matters, and don't need to reivent the wheel when it comes to creating those container images
+That means that now we're at a turning point where we can focus on the innovation where it matters, and don't need to reivent the wheel when it comes to creating those container images

 ```